San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- In 50% of Wyoming's games this season (3/6), the teams combined to score more than Saturday's over/under of 41.
+- In 50% of Wyoming's games this season (3/6), the teams combined to score more than Saturday's total of 41.

-- Saturday's over/under is 1.5 points lower than the two team's combined 42.5 points per game average.

-- This contest's total is 2.9 points under the 43.9 these two squads combine to give up per game in 2021.
+- The two teams combine to average 42.5 points per game, 1.5 more than the over/under in this contest.

 - The Spartans and their opponents have scored an average of 52.7 points per game in 2021, 11.7 more than Saturday's total.